Mastectomy - discharge

 - For a total or simple mastectomy, the surgeon cut breast tissue free from the skin and muscle and removed it.
 The nipple and the areola were also removed.
 The surgeon may have done a biopsy of nearby lymph nodes to see if the cancer spread.

-- For a modified radical mastectomy, the surgeon removed the entire breast along with the lining over some of the muscles.
+- For a modified radical mastectomy, the surgeon removed the entire breast along with the lining over some of the chest wall muscles.
 Some of the lymph nodes underneath the arm were also removed.

 - For a radical mastectomy, the surgeon removed the overlying skin, all of the lymph nodes underneath the arm, and the chest muscles.